 Jennifer’s previous experience includes grassroots education and outreach, federal advocacy, legal research and analysis, and environmental litigation working on behalf of a range of organizations, including Environmental Defense Fund, the Center on Budget and Policy Priorities, and Earthjustice.
 She earned a B.A. in environmental studies at Brandeis University, a Masters of Environmental Studies at the Yale School of Forestry and Environmental Studies and a J.D. at the Yale Law School.

 Senior Research Associate

-Alexandra Rekkas has nearly 5 years of consulting experience in the energy efficiency and renewable energy fields.
+Alexandra Rekkas has over six years of consulting experience in the energy efficiency and renewable energy fields.
 She comes to DGA from Booz Allen Hamilton, where she provided project management support for a federal energy client, the Advanced Research Projects Agency – Energy (ARPA-E).
 In this role, she coordinated activities related to the funding selection process for high-impact advanced energy research and development programs.
 Before joining Booz Allen Hamilton, Alexandra worked as an analyst for an environmental consulting firm, The Cadmus Group, where she specialized in energy efficiency program evaluation.

 Isabel Harrison has a background in strategic communications and environmental policy, with a particular focus on water and climate policy.
 At DGA, Isabel is responsible for conducting research and providing operational support for the DGA team.
 She also manages the website and coordinates social media outreach efforts related to renewable energy and industrial efficiency.